Team Domenica Policy for the Prevention of Radicalisation and Extremism

 While staff need to be alert to all threats it is particularly highlighted in this edition of this policy that the biggest growing terrorist threat in the UK, and locally, at the time of writing, is Self-Initiated Terrorism wherein both specific and generalised discontent with perceived injustice leads to an individual taking action alone, after accessing instructions on how to cause harm online.

-Research indicate that Mental health conditions, Autistic Spectrum Conditions and additional learning needs are indicators of susceptibility that are increasingly indicative of the risk of being drawn into terrorism for both young people and adults.
+Research indicate that Mental health conditions, Autistic Spectrum Conditions and additional learning needs may be indicators of susceptibility to the risk of being drawn into terrorism for both young people and adults.
+However, as with any concern, a thorough person-centred approach to risk assessment will always be undertaken.

 Of particular concern are menist/incel forums that not only promote a harmful ideology but also promote self-harming behaviours.
 It is also recognised locally that there is a post-pandemic susceptibility to both social isolation and the promotion of conspiracy theories.